Last Updated on July 7, 2021 by LAUNCHTIP

 - Make your store live

 Make your store live and be your own very 1stcustomer.
-For all your thoughtful preparation, you must be willing to publish and focus on promoting your shop.
+For all your thoughtful preparation, you must be willing to commit and focus on promoting your shop.
 Make a small order with an email address separate from the one you are using for your shop.
 This will let you see how it all works, not only as of the vendor on your side but also as the buyer so that you can guarantee that the first true buyers have a fantastic experience.

 - Setup store’s e-mail template